 Why Some Premises Liability Cases in Maryland Are Worth Less

 As I suggest above, the value of the average Maryland premises liability settlement is less than the national average.
 I believe the only reason for this is those cases where the victim may have been negligent herself to cause the accident.
 This pushes down the settlement average dramatically and also tinkers with verdicts as well.
 Why?
 Because juries, as a compromise, sometimes cut back damage awards in cases where the jury debated whether the plaintiff either was contributorily negligent or assumed the risk.
+This means if you are even 1% at fault for the harm that was caused to you, then you cannot recover.
+Every state and almost every commentator on this issue has acknowledged that this is wildly unfair.
+So a lot of very good cases in most states are dead losers in Maryland.

 What is the difference between contributory negligence and assumption of the risk?
 Assumption of the risk and contributory negligence are certainly closely related and typically overlapping defenses to premises liability cases in Maryland.
 The defense of assumption of risk means the plaintiff consented to absolve the defendant of any obligation of conduct toward and she takes her chances as to the risk.
 Contributory negligence means a mistake the victim made that contributed to the cause a particular accident.
 So contributory negligence is a goof, if you will, assumption of risk means you took on the danger.
 Can it be both?
 Sure.